RootSystemML/RootSystemML.github.io/format/thesaurus.md

 RSML allows any property or functions to be defined.
 However, the *RSML thesaurus* provides a list of standardized property and functions which are recommended for use.
 Also, those terms should be avoided if the function or property meaning is not as described here.

-This thesaurus is not static and new entries can be added by the members of the [RootSystemML github organization][RSML org].
-However, its content needs not be implemented by all RSML software.
+This thesaurus is not static and new entries can be added by the RSML format autors and the members of the [RootSystemML github organization][RSML org] through the [indicated open-source protocol][#thesaurus-developement].
+However, the thesaurus content needs not be implemented by all RSML software.

 [RSML org]: https://github.com/RootSystemML